cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 key was used in the computation.
 A side effect of this property is that it prevents P from using unique key for select verifiers as a way of "tagging" them.
-If all verifiers expect use of a certain private key, e.g., by locating P's public key key published from a trusted registry, then P cannot present unique keys to an indivdual verifier.
+If all verifiers expect use of a certain private key, e.g., by locating P's public key key published from a trusted registry, then P cannot present unique keys to an individual verifier.

 # Acknowledgments